ZDEEX/pirate/README_offline_transaction_signing.md

 3. Import extended viewing key in the online wallet
    On the online PC, open the file containing the extended viewing key.
    Copy the text of the viewing key.
-Launch the Treasure Chest application.
+Launch the ZDEEX GUI application.
    Once it is operational, select File->Import viewing key A popup window will appear.
 Paste the text in the edit box and select OK The whole blockchain is scanned by the application to see if there were any funds